alexryd/homebridge-shelly/README.md

 #### General configurations
 * `"exclude"` - set to `true` to exclude the device from Homebridge.
+* `"username"` and `"password"` - set these if you have restricted the web interface of the device with a username and password.
+This will override the global `"username"` and `"password"` options.

 #### Shelly RGBW2 configurations
 * `"colorMode"` - set to `"rgbw"` (default) to have HomeKit control all four